wasi-master/pypi-command-line/docs/smart_features.md

 ## Autocompletion

 It supports command line argument autocompletion that can be used via pressing tab.
+It works in bash, zsh, fish, and PowerShell.
+To enable it, run `pypi --install-completion` once and restart your shell (see [--install-completion](usage.md#-install-completion) for details).
 ![Example of autocomplete](https://raw.githubusercontent.com/wasi-master/pypi-command-line/main/images/autocomplete%20example.gif)

 ## Smart aliases